mever-team/FairBench/docs/advanced/ml_integration.md

 add them to the loss.
 In this case, you need to set internal operations to run on the same backend as the one that runs your AI.

+!!! info
+    The `numpy` backend is selected by default.

 ## Buffering batch predictions